TITLE 13 INSURANCE

 (b) received wired funds managed by the federal reserve system;

-(c) a cashier’s check or certified check which is issued payable to the title insurance agent, title insurer, or third party fiduciary and has been deposited to its account at the financial institution which issued it; and guaranteed by the financial institution for immediate disbursement;
+(c) a cashier’s check or certified check which is issued payable to the title insurance agency, title insurer, or third party fiduciary and has been deposited to its account at the financial institution which issued it; and guaranteed by the financial institution as collected funds for immediate disbursement;

-(d) a cashier’s check which is payable to and was purchased by the title insurance agent, title insurer or third party fiduciary, and has been deposited to its account at a financial institution and guaranteed by the financial institution for immediate disbursement.
+(d) a cashier’s check which is payable to and was purchased by the title insurance agency, title insurer, or third party fiduciary, and has been deposited to its account at a financial institution and guaranteed by the financial institution for immediate disbursement.

-(4) The following funds are “available funds” on the next business day after day of deposit:
+(2) The following funds are considered available funds on the next business day after day of deposit:

 (a) treasury checks, postal money orders, federal reserve bank checks and federal home loan bank checks;